cudoventures/cudos-builders/readme.md

 ### Getting the TENDERMINT_NODE_ID@IP:PORT pair.

-In order to establish a connection between two node you have to specify <em>PERSISTENT_PEERS</em> or <em>SEEDS</em>.
+In order to establish a connection between two nodes you have to specify <em>PERSISTENT_PEERS</em> or <em>SEEDS</em>.
 In both cases you need TENDERMINT_NODE_ID@IP:PORT pair.
 TENDERMINT_NODE_ID can be checked in node's data dir: <em>/data/tendermint.nodeid</em>.
-The POST is usually 26656 unless you changed it intetionally.
+The POST is usually 26656 unless you changed it intentionally.
 The IP address can be IPv4 (during testnet deployments) or a name (during local development in docker containers).
 This is usefull when working in a docker network where using the exact IPv4 address is not very convenient, because they are subject to change.
 That's why you can specify the container name as IP address.
 Container names are defined either in **.yml** file or in **.arg** file (as START_CONTAINER_NAME).

 ### Network setup example - 2 validators (root + full), 2 sentris, 1 seed